asdfjee/product-viz-by-spark/README.md

 This template is your blank canvas.
 It comes with a minimal setup to help you get started quickly with Spark development.

 🚀 What's Inside?
-- A clean, minimal Spark environment
+- A clean, minimal Spark environmen
 - Pre-configured for local development
 - Ready to scale with your ideas